Advocacy is about supporting children and young people to make sure that their rights are respected and their views and wishes are heard at all times.

 - obtaining the services you are entitled to,

-Further advice can be gained from Croydon's Children's Quality Assurance & Safeguarding Service.
+Further advice can be gained from Croydon's Children's Quality Assurance and Safeguarding Service.

-Barnardo’s provide independent advocacy for children in care and care leavers.
-Please use the link below or see the attached leaflet/referral form to find out more information about their service.
+Barnardo’s provides independent advocacy for children in care and care leavers.
+Use the link below or see the attached leaflet/referral form to find out more information about their service.

 Children's quality assurance and safeguarding service